Mulliman/PanoCapture/docs/index.md

 1. The process will start automatically and when finished will create a new Tiff file directly after you last image suffixed with '-pano'.

 If you are working with many large files this process can take a long time.
-PanoCapture is built to send Capture One progress information, with message outlining what is currently processing.
+PanoCapture is built to send Capture One progress information, with messages outlining what is currently processing.
 This information isn't currently being shown, and the activities panel doesn't indicate the progress either.
 However, if you look in the windows taskbar the progress is actually correctly respresented.